lucas-wilkins/lemonsauce/README.md

 About
 =====

 Lemonsauce is a python 3 package for performing calculations involving colour solids for arbitrary observers.
+This is being released in advanced of a forthcoming paper on animal colouration and colour perception.

 Features
 --------